dipth/cache_wagon/README.markdown

     gem 'cache_wagon'

+cache_wagon includes an engine that serves some required javascript-files.
+These files are:

+* /javascripts/date.js
+* /javascripts/cache_wagon.js

+If you ever need to override the functionality of these files, you can simply create files with the same name in your app's public javascript directory.
-Then run the installation-generator, which will add the required javascript-files to your public/javascripts folder
+You can also run the asset-generator to copy the javascript-files to your apps javascript directory:

-    rails generate cache_wagon:install
+    rails generate cache_wagon:assets

 cache_wagon automatically gets included in the :defaults javascript expansion, so you should have the following in your layout:

     <%= javascript_include_tag :defaults %>

-If you instead wish to include the javascript-files manually, you will this in your layout instead:
+If you instead wish to include the javascript-files manually, you will need to put this in your layout instead:

     <%= javascript_include_tag 'locales','date','cache_wagon' %>